tmatiki2/GBDTpose/README.md

 # **GBDTpose**

-**GBDTpose** is a vision-based pose estimation pipeline.
+**GBDTpose** is a vision-based parametric localization framework.
 This repository contains starter code to help you get started.
 Example videos demonstrate drone localization in action.

 📹 **Watch the demo videos here:**